 A: As partners of participating school districts, we would be happy to participate in professional development of teachers and possibly interact with parents.
 In the past, we have given talks on cognition and mathematics learning to practicing teachers.
 We can also provide interested high school students with research experiences.
 And, of course, we will share our results with teachers and parents!

+Q: Can someone come to our school to describe participation procedures to our teachers?
 A: Yes.
 We would be happy to talk to teachers to explain participation in our study.

 Q: What kinds of material or space are required when coming out to schools?